valdikaldi/Webscraping_DK_properties_Boligsiden/README.md

 In this project, I developed a web scraping bot that systematically scans the entire [www.boligsiden.dk](https://www.boligsiden.dk/), gathering detailed data on property characteristics and historic transaction prices for the Danish housing market.

 ## <img src="markdown_icons/code.svg" alt="Info Icon" width="50" height="25"> Overview of the script:
 The website offers a "hidden" API - making it easy to extract the data.
-However, the site only offers 500 pages where each pages gives up 20 properties.
+However, the site only offers 500 pages where each page gives up 20 properties.
 In addition, they will only allow you to get data on a yearly period of 6 year basis.

 ![The "hidden" API](hidden_api.PNG)